 If we intend to use your personal data for a purpose not indicated above, we will notify you of this in advance, in accordance with the applicable statutory provisions.

-Every shareholder is obliged in principle to provide the information necessary for maintenance of the share register (Name, date of birth, postal address and electronic address of the shareholder as well as number of shares or share number).
-The intermediaries involved in the purchase or custody of your HHLA registered shares (such as credit and financial services institutes) will normally forward to us the details that are relevant to the maintenance of the register (for example, in addition to the aforementioned data, your nationality, your gender and the remitting bank).
-This is implemented through Clearstream Banking AG, Eschborn, which, as a central securities depository, is responsible for the technical processing of securities transactions and for the custody of shares on behalf of banks.
-Should you sell your shares, we will likewise be notified of this through Clearstream Banking AG.
-Moreover, we, or the service providers we commission, generally receive the shareholders’ personal data from you yourself.
+As a matter of principle, every shareholder is obliged to provide the company with the information required for keeping the share register (name, date of birth, postal and electronic address of the shareholder and number of shares or share number).
+As a rule, the intermediaries involved in the acquisition or custody of your HHLA registered shares (e.g. credit and financial services institutions) forward the information relevant for keeping the share register to us.
+This is done via Clearstream Banking AG, Eschborn, which, as the central depository, is responsible for the technical processing of securities transactions and the safekeeping of shares for the credit institutions.
+If you sell your shares, this is also reported to us via Clearstream Banking AG.
+Otherwise, we or the service providers commissioned by us usually receive the personal data of the shareholders from you yourself.

-If you act as the proxy of a shareholder, we receive your personal data from the shareholder who has given you authorisation as well as from you directly, provided that it pertains to your conduct in the virtual Annual General Meeting or your use of the shareholder portal.
+If you act as a proxy for a shareholder, we receive your personal data from the shareholder who granted you the proxy and directly from you, insofar as your conduct in the virtual Annual General Meeting or your use of the shareholder portal is affected.

 We may also be obliged to forward your personal data to further recipients such as authorities in fulfilment of statutory notification obligations (e.g. if the voting rights thresholds prescribed by law are exceeded).

 We will anonymise or delete your personal data as soon as it is no longer required for the above-mentioned purposes and provided that we are not obliged to continue to store it on the basis of statutory documentation and retention obligations (e.g. under the Stock Corporation Act, the German Commercial Code or the German Fiscal Code).
 The data registered in connection with Annual General Meetings will normally be stored for a period of up to three years.
 Subject to other legal regulations, we will retain the data stored in the share register for up to twelve months after becoming aware of the termination of the shareholder status.
-A longer storage period takes place as an exception, insofar as this is necessary in connection with legal proceedings in which the company is involved (statutory limitation period of up to thirty years).
+A longer storage period takes place as an exception, insofar as this is necessary in connection with legal proceedings in which the company is involved.

-In the event that we forward personal data to recipients with headquarters outside the European Economic Area (third country), this will only occur insofar as the European Commission has confirmed that the third country has an appropriate level of data protection or is subject to other appropriate data protection guarantees (e.g. binding internal data protection rules or the European Commission’s standard contract clauses have been stipulated).
+In the event that we forward personal data to recipients with headquarters outside the European Economic Area (third country), this will only occur insofar as the European Commission has confirmed that the third country has an appropriate level of data protection or is subject to other appropriate data protection guarantees (e.g. European Commission’s standard contract clauses have been stipulated).